hpyridine/hpyridine/content/authors/admin/_index.md

 role: PhD candidate at the Chinese University of Hong Kong

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include optogenetic tools, chemical biology, and biophysics.
+bio: My research interests

 # Interests to show in About widget
 interests:
+- Optogenetics
-- Artificial Intelligence
+- Biomolecular Engineering
-- Computational Linguistics
+- Chemical Biology
-- Information Retrieval
+- Biophysics

 # Education to show in About widget
 education: